mdesantis/opal_gol/README.md

-# Opal Game of Life
+# Game Of Life: an Opal implementation

-_An Opal Game of Life implementation_

 Inspired by http://www.sitepoint.com/opal-ruby-browser-basics